brentjayingram/brentjayingramdotcom/src/pages/portfolio/project-2.md

 ---
-title: Project Title 2
+title: Movie Searcher
-subtitle: Optional Project Subtitle
+subtitle: This app searches for just about any movie you can think of and displays the movie poster and synopsis.
+It was built with React and the OMDB API.
 date: '2019-04-30'
-thumb_image: images/2_thumb.jpg
+thumb_image: images/portfolio2.png
-thumb_image_alt: An orange on a blue background
+thumb_image_alt: Searching Movies
-image: images/2.jpg
+image: images/portfolio2.png
-image_alt: An orange on a blue background
+image_alt: Searching Movies
 seo:
-  title: Project Title 2
+  title: Movie Searcher
-  description: This is the project 2 description
+  description: This app searches for just about any movie you can think of and displays the movie poster and synopsis.
+It was built with React and the OMDB API.
   extra:
     - name: 'og:type'
       value: website